-I have now been sewing passionately for several years and never tire of handling beautiful fabrics...
-If today, I have almost an entirely handmade wardrobe; I (like everyone) started from scratch... with trials but also quite a few mistakes!
+I have been sewing passionately for several years now and never tire of handling beautiful fabrics...
+If today, I have almost an entirely handmade wardrobe; I started (like everyone) from scratch... with trials but also quite a few mistakes!

 Are you ready?
 Let’s go!